dark-teal-coder/counseltron-amazon-orders/README.md

 ## Repository Description

 This project is for my data entry job.
 The job involves an extensive amount of manual repetitive daily tasks.
-To manage Amazon orders, we need to type in data from papers into or copy and paste data into different apps.
-Therefore, this project is to automate some of these manual tasks in order to save some time.
+To manage Amazon orders, we need to type in data from papers into or copy and paste data into different applications.
+As such, this project is to automate some of these manual tasks in order to save some time.

+The following are the general procedures to process Amazon orders on a daily basis:

-### Manual Daily Task to Manage Amazon Orders
+### Steps to Manage Daily Amazon Orders Maually

 1. Log in to [Amazon Seller Central](https://sellercentral.amazon.ca)
 2. Select all orders of the day